fanerami/pke_centrality/README.md

 ## How to use (pipeline et arguments)

-In the file test.py is an example on how to use the centrality keyphrases extraction
+In the file test.py is an example on how to use the centrality keyphrases extraction.

+The following shows how to use centrality.py for keyphrases extraction.

 ```python
 #Create the method